Monday, December 29, 2025

 Jesus did not stay in the grave.

 Physical death was part of the curse.
 God cursed man because of sin with a limited lifespan: he would return to the ground of the earth from which he came.
-The immediate death that resulted from sin was an alienation from God, but physical death was a subsequent consequence of sin, being a part of the curse.
+The immediate death that resulted from sin was an alienation from God, being a spiritual death, but physical death was a subsequent consequence of sin, being a part of the curse.

 Since the death of Jesus was for sin, to bear what sin required, the curse could then be removed.
 The curse included physical death.
 Jesus could rise from the dead, physically, because the original cause of the curse was dealt with.
 And Jesus was given the authority to reverse the curse: just as Jesus has authority to give eternal life (being “born again”), he also has authority to raise the dead.
 Jesus rose from the dead, being proof that satisfaction for sin had been made, and that he had authority to give life both eternally and physically—the latter to be a time determined by God, involving all who have ever lived.